MartinErhardt/kell/README.md

 kell
 ```
 ## Features
-The following the features are implemented
+The following features are implemented
 - Line based Interpreter
   - parses a line and if it the parser fails with unexpected end of input tries to fetch an additional one
   - distinguish interactive mode (prompt and no exit on a large class of errors)